colinlienard/gitlight/CONTRIBUTING.md

 ### Feature request

 If you are using GitLight and are missing a feature that you would find helful, please create an issue.
-Other maybe also find it missing.
+Other may also find it missing.

 ### Reporting bugs